YuanhaoS/YuanhaoS.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master student in Computer Engineering at New York University Tandon School of Engineering.
+"I am a Master student in Computer Engineering at New York University Tandon School of Engineering."

 For more info